| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 fundamental changes can nevertheless recognize this epoch-changing historic

-shift by the fact that the Vatican dramatically metamorphosed from an
+shift by the fact that the Vatican dramatically metamorphosed from an Augustine-based

-Augustine-based religion into an Aquinas-based religion.
-For example, I
+religion into an Aquinas-based religion.
+For example, I mentioned on page H7-6

-mentioned on page H7-6 that the Augustine-based Dominican Order reorganized and
+that the Augustine-based Dominican Order reorganized and became Aquinas-based.

-Dominicans enforced orthodoxy: they had
+orthodoxy: they had been defenders of

-were champions of Aquinas-based theology (pro Reason, and anti
+Augustine-based doctrine (anti Reason, and pro literal interpretation), but now they were champions of Aquinas-based theology (pro Reason, and anti literal interpretation).
+This

-literal interpretation).
-This momentous change from thus-saith-the-Lord-based
+momentous change from thus-saith-the-Lord-based

-orthodoxy, to what-decideth-man-based theology was a slow but inexorable
+orthodoxy, to what-decideth-man-based theology was a

 Ironically,